 So, what's the downside to Club Penguin?
 Well, groups like Consumer Reports WebWatch note that most social networking Web sites like Club Penguin that target young kids are nothing but commercial traps meant to coerce users into buying nothing but virtual property.
 They also argue that the games don't necessarily offer any educational value -- in the case of Club Penguin, the games typically serve only to earn users more coins, which players can then put toward buying more digital stuff.
 However, Club Penguin is largely free of advertising -- an atypical feature of most social networking sites.

-For more information about Club Penguin and other social networking Web sites, follow the links on the next page.
+For more information about Club Penguin and other social networking Web sites, follow the links below.

 - Agger, Michael.
 "Ice Ice Baby: My few weeks in Club Penguin, a social networking site for middle-schoolers."
 Slate.com.
 Sept.
 14, 2007.
 (July 1, 2009) http://www.slate.com/id/2173910/pagenum/all/

 - ClubPenguin.com.
 (July 6, 2009) http://www.clubpenguin.com/

 - Davidson, Pete.
 "Get the Facts on Club Penguin."
 What They Play.
 Mar.
 25, 2008.
 (July 1, 2009) http://www.whattheyplay.com/features/get-the-facts-on-club-penguin/

 - Navarro, Mireya.
 "Pay Up, kid, or Your Igloo Melts."
 The New York Times.
 Oct.
 28, 2007.
 (July 1, 2009) http://www.nytimes.com/2007/10/28/fashion/28virtual.html?pagewanted=all